The Advocacy Bridge CIC

 Secondary URL: https://open.substack.com/pub/michelleshawuk

-Too often, articulation, intelligence, compliance, education, or professional experience are mistaken for capacity, wellbeing, choice, or readiness.
+Too often, articulation, intelligence, compliance, education or professional experience are mistaken for capacity, wellbeing, choice or genuine understanding.

 Presentation does not always reflect capacity.